 Pediatrician appointments destroy me.
 I don’t sleep the night before, during the appointment I’m sweaty and my heart is pounding.
 Once we are through, I am wrung out, my eyeballs hurt, I’m full of body pains, and I think I may throw up.

 There are no good “autism pediatricians”.
 There just are not.
 And I live in a city with highly rated children’s hospitals and the Autism Discovery Institute.
-These are specialists with year-long waiting lists.
+But these are specialists with year-long waiting lists.
 They are not pediatricians.

 I have found that the best physician I can hope for is the hands-off pediatrician.
 Someone who is going to tick the boxes next to the eye and ear exam and administer vaccines.
 I’m talking about someone who can identify an ear infection and has at least heard of autism.
 We’ll start the bar there.

-We have a fantastic developmental pediatrician and she barely gets it.
+We have a fantastic developmental pediatrician and even she barely gets it.
 Maybe because she is a mother to typical kids she is incapable of putting herself in our shoes.
-The neuropsychiatrist is full of sympathy and is understanding when my 12 year old refuses to speak at his evaluation, but now he’s just making educated guesses based on how I complete his essay questionnaire.
-These people work exclusively with neuro-diverse families and they still couldn’t possibly get it.
+The neuropsychiatrist is full of sympathy and is understanding when my 12 year old refuses to speak at his evaluation and glares at the wall for 50 minutes, but now he’s just making educated guesses based on how I complete his essay questionnaire.
+These are people work exclusively with neuro-diverse families and they still couldn’t possibly get it.
 So why would I expect that level of recognition from a typical pedi?

 The much dreaded appointment begins.